amiaopensource/ltopers/README.md

 This will update Homebrew and upgrade every package you've installed using it.

-By default, ltoper scripts require that tape serials are 6 character strings of numbers and capital letters.
-Alternate regular expressions may be provided by setting LTOPER_TAPE_SERIAL_REGEX as a global variable.
-For instance: `export LTOPER_TAPE_SERIAL_REGEX="^[Z1-2]{8}$" ; ./formatlto` would permit an 8 character string comprised only of capital Z, number 1, and number 2 as a tape serial.
+By default, LTOpers scripts use the standard tape serials, consisting of 6 character strings of numbers and capital letters.
+(However, the flag `-x` allows to use the barcode label as tape serial for non-standard implementations.)

 ## Formatting LTO